insightsengineering/goshawk/README.md

 devtools::install_github("insightsengineering/goshawk@*release")
 ```

-In order to run the examples you will need to install the [scda](https://github.com/insightsengineering/scda) package.
+In order to run the examples you will also need to install the [scda](https://github.com/insightsengineering/scda) package.